aleblancbio/timescale/README.md

 class (such as in S4 and R6); they must however respect some structure and conditions to be accepted by `timeScale` and `timeShift`.

--   ‘model’ is a function defined by the user that return the rate at which time elapse in the new scale.
+-   `model` is a function defined by the user that return the rate at which time elapse in the new scale.
 It takes variables, model parameters (under a `list` named `param`) and optional arguments (under a list named `control`).
 All arguments of the model that is